Wroclaw in aerial photographs from the interwar years

 The exhibition takes a look at the Wroclaw of the interwar period – a major city, pulsating with life and highly dynamic in terms of its urban development.

-The Image Archive of the Herder Institute in Marburg contains a collection of 4,475 oblique aerial photographs mainly from the former Prussian provinces of
+The Herder Institute's image archive contains a collection of 4,475 oblique aerial photographs, mainly from the former Prussian provinces of

 Silesia